banner

 TimeSessionDetailsSpeaker

 8:30–9:00 am Thoracic CT: Non-Cardiac Lesions to Recognise Mediastinum; incidental lung nodules.
-Dr Ng Yuen Li
+Ng Yuen Li

 9:00–9:30 am Coffee Break